Skip to main content

 pagecountnumberNumber of parsing pages (1)

-parsecodes{ [code: string]: any }Value of response codes for requests that will be considered successful (any)
+parsecodes{ [code: string]: any }Response code values for requests that will be considered successful (any)

 note